-Let’s presume that you are one of these MBTI personality types aficionados with ESFP personality traits, or perhaps you have just entered this exciting world of MBTI preferences.
+Let’s presume that you are one of these personality type aficionados with ESFP personality traits, or perhaps you have just entered this exciting world of personality types.
 Whatever the case may be, here, you will find all the relevant facts and statistics about ESFPs – The Entertainer (A.K.A The Performer), as well as the strengths and weaknesses of an ESFP personality gathered in one article.
 So, relax and have fun reading; after all, this is what an ESFP would like you to do.

-The story of the 16 personality types started with Myers-Briggs research based on Carl Jung’s 1921 work, “Psychological Types.”When they started developing their Myers-Briggs Type Indicator ( MBTI), Katherine Briggs and her daughter Isabel Briggs Myers focused on achieving two main goals.
+The story of the personality types started with a research based on Carl Jung’s 1921 work, “Psychological Types.”When they started developing their 16 Presonality Type Indicator, Katherine Briggs and her daughter Isabel Briggs Myers focused on achieving two main goals.
 They wanted to define four preferences and consequently, 16 personality types.

-Though the original research was published a century ago, people are still increasingly interested in taking the best personality tests to find out which of the 16 MBTI (or Myers-Briggs Type Indicator) personality types they belong to.
-The system’s continuing relevance is no surprise, because through the MBTI’s catalog of personality types, people can discover interesting things about their most prominent traits and preferences.
+Though the original research was published a century ago, people are still increasingly interested in taking the best personality tests to find out which of the 16 personality types they belong to.
+The system’s continuing relevance is no surprise, because through the catalog of personality types, people can discover interesting things about their most prominent traits and preferences.
 These preferences affect the way people understand the world around them, make decisions, and create significant relationships.

 If you have landed here to learn more about the most promising ESFP careers, you will find a shortlist of desirable ESFP jobs, accompanied with a number of occupations a typical ESFP should avoid.